What is alpha thalassemia?

 Alpha thalassemia is caused by mutations in the alpha chain of the hemoglobin molecule.
 Normally, there are two alpha chain genes located on each #16 chromosome, for a total of 4.
 The alpha chain is an important component of fetal hemoglobin (which is usually made before birth) and hemoglobin A and hemoglobin A2 (which are present after birth).
 How these genes are altered determines the specific type of alpha thalassemia in a child:

-When parents are carriers of the cis deletion, there is a one in four, or 25 percent, chance with each pregnancy, to have a baby with alpha thal major.
-Hemoglobin Electrophoresis cannot diagnose alpha thalassemia.
+When both parents are carriers of the cis deletion, there is a one in four, or 25 percent, chance with each pregnancy, to have a baby with alpha thalassemia major.
+A common hemoglobin test, hemoglobin electrophoresis, cannot diagnose alpha thalassemia.
 Carriers of the cis deletion versus the trans deletion can be distinguished by DNA analysis only.
 DNA testing is usually done from a blood sample to look at the alpha chain genes on each #16 chromosome to determine which genes are deleted.

 How is alpha thalassemia diagnosed?